 On November 18, 2004, we signed a definitive agreement to purchase 100% of the partnership interests (but specifically excluding Petro Holdings, Inc., a subsidiary of Star Gas Propane) in Star Gas Propane, L.P., the propane operating partnership of Star Gas Partners, L.P.
 (NYSE: SGU, SGH), for approximately \$475 million plus working capital adjustments.
 Following the consummation of this acquisition, we believe we will be the fifth largest retail propane operator in the United States serving approximately 600,000 customers from approximately 270 customer service centers in 26 states.
-The acquisition is expected to close on December 17, 2004.
+The acquisition is expected to close on December 17, 2004 and is subject to customary closing conditions and regulatory approvals.